 Traditionally, chicken and sausage jambalaya is all cooked in one pot starting with the meat.
 Then, vegetables and spices are added.
 Finally, rice and broth are poured in and simmered for some time while all the flavors marry.

 Not too long ago, I revamped this recipe.
 I have tried many different types of rice, but I ultimately decided to swap regular long grain rice for parboiled rice.
 Why?
 Well, a few reasons…

 Parboiled rice, also sometimes called converted rice, is rice that is par-cooked with the husk on.
 Cooking it with the husk on forces a little of the nutrients from the husk into the grain that would ordinarily be lost when the husk is removed.
 While parboiling it seems like it would cook faster, it actually takes just a few minutes more to cook over regular long grain white rice.
 But that’s not a big deal in this case.

 The real reason I like to use parboiled rice is the end product it yields.
 When it is parboiled, it removes a lot of the starch from the outside of the rice.
 This is a good thing.
-When it’s added to recipes and cooked through, you’ll end up with individual grains of rice in the dish rather than a sticky mush that sometimes results from using regular rice in a dish like this.
+When it’s added to recipes and cooked through, you’ll end up with individual grains of rice in the dish rather than a sticky mush that sometimes results from using regular rice.

 Can you use regular rice?
 You bet!
-But I much prefer the parboiled/converted in this recipe.
+But, I much prefer the parboiled/converted kind in this recipe.
 I think you will too.

 Weeknight Chicken and Sausage Jambalaya

 - 1 pound cajun or andouille smoked sausage, sliced into 1/4 inch rounds

 - 1 large bell pepper, seeded and chopped